eevee/eev.ee/content/2011-06-27-perl-5-is-dead-perl-6-is-a-disaster.markdown

 I feel the need to respond to [this][article 1] [series][article 2] of [blog][article 3] [posts][article 4] [about][article 5] [Perl 6][article 6], whether it should be renamed, and what the implications are for Perl 5.

-I'm a Perl guy.
+I'm a Perl person.
 I've been using Perl since I was _eleven_.
 I got paid to write Perl for the past four-and-a-bit years.
 Let's pretend I'm qualified to say anything here.

-A confession: I wince when I call myself a "Perl guy".
+A confession: I wince when I call myself a "Perl person".
 I think it makes me sound crusty and obsolete.
 Because Perl 5 is crusty and obsolete.

 Who is using Perl for new software?
 Besides a couple grumpy nerds I know personally, I haven't the slightest clue—and I sort of pay attention to Perl.
 I have zero interest in Java or .NET, but I'm still dimly aware that things are _built_ with them.
 I can't tell you what Perl is actually being used for besides all the cool new modules on CPAN designed to make Perl suck less.